SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 @species X(t) [description="My protein of very high interest"] nothing # hide
 ```
 Each metadata have its own implementation, and it is not possible to use custom metadata (unless they implement it themselves).
 Each metadata also have a specific getter.
-I.e. to retieve the description we use
+I.e. to retrieve the description we use
 ```@example advanced_intro_to_catalyst_indep_metadata
 getdescription(X)
 ```

+A list of metadata supported by ModelingToolkit (and thus by Catalyst) can be found [here](https://docs.sciml.ai/ModelingToolkit/stable/basics/Variable_metadata/).

 ### [Reaction metadata](@id advanced_intro_to_catalyst_metadata_reactions_)

 Reactions also have metadata.
 When created using the DSL, a reaction's metadata is given after the reactions (separated from it by a comma):
 ```@example advanced_intro_to_catalyst_indep_metadata
+using Catalyst
 @reaction_network begin
     p, ∅ --> X, [description="Production of X"]
     d, X --> ∅
 end
 ```
-Here, it is possible to attach metadata to [bundled reactions](@ref ref).
+It is possible to attach metadata to [bundled reactions](@ref ref).
 Here, we add parentheses around the metadata blocks just as we do for the rates:
 ```@example advanced_intro_to_catalyst_indep_metadata
 rs = @reaction_network begin
     (p,d), ∅ <--> X, ([description="Production of X"], [description="Degradation of X"])